Iowa Nurse Assistance Program

 - Agree to the terms set forth in the agreement and or contract

-How nurses can enter the program
+How can nurses enter the program?

 You may also contact the program coordinator and leave a confidential voicemail at 515.725.4008.

-What happens after a nurse self-reports
+What happens after a nurse self-reports?

 Once a nurse contacts INAP about a possible impairment issue, the coordinator will gather information about the individual's situation and make contact with that nurse.
-This may result in referral for further evaluation and treatment.
+This may result in a referral for further evaluation and treatment.
 The INAP committee may then determine whether or not the nurse would benefit from ongoing support and monitoring.
 If they do, an individualized contract is developed that is designed to allow the nurse to continue or return to practice with reasonable skill and safety.